grpc/proposal/L46-core-tls-credential-API.md

 ```
 ### Custom Verification
+We aim to provide distinct interfaces for chain building customization and for additional validation of an already built chain.
+These two features have distinctly different expected users.
+Doing some extra validation based on the contents of the peer certificate chain is an operation that anyone doing (m)TLS might be interested in, and it should not and does not require any deep X.509 expertise.
+Replacing how chain building works is a relatively rare requirement and it does require deep X.509 expertise to do correctly.
+We want extra validation to be easy and clear for users to add without worrying about interacting with chain building itself.
+On the other hand, chain building is complex to implement, and we suspect that most users will stay with the default behavior.
+However, to enable advanced use, such as dynamic selection of the trust bundle based on the peer certificate (e.g. SPIFFE federation), this is needed.
+#### Post Handshake Verification
 ```c++
 // Contains the verification-related information associated with a connection
 // request.
 Users should not directly create or destroy this request object, but